canonical/launchpad-manual/docs/user/how-to/work-with-code-hosted-on-launchpad/create-and-manage-a-merge-proposal.rst

 merge your code into another branch registered against the project - such as its main line - you can make a public merge proposal.

-To do so, visit your branch's overview page, click ``Propose for merging into another branch``, then follow the on-screen instructions.
+To do so, go to your repository page in `code.launchpad.net/~ <https://code.launchpad.net/~>`_ and visit your branch's overview page.
+Click on the ``Propose for merging into another branch`` link, then follow the on-screen instructions.

 Now, Launchpad will notify the proposed target branch's owner of your proposal.
 Anyone viewing the overview page for your branch, or the